f3nx/Getting-Cleaning-data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The code book includes a description of the variables.
+The code book ("tidydatacodebook.pdf") includes a description of the variable names.